secretGeek/til/react/getting_started.md

 Okay -- so again, it contains `JSX`.
 It looks like HTML, is actually XML.
 Is turned into javascript at compile time (by babel) and is rendered into the virtual DOM at render time.
 And possibly applied to the real DOM, if needed.

+Like any good xml document, it needs to have only one root node (a <form /> in this case).

-(Btw, these familiar html tags are written with a **lowercase** first letter, unlike our components)
+(Btw, these familiar html tags are written with a **lowercase** first letter, unlike our special Components)

 Note how, inside a few `{squiggly}` brackets there's a bunch of stuff going on.